Posted under Reviews | Weather Stations

 KestrelMet 6000 Standard Features and Options

-Unlike the 6000, installation is a bit more involved with the Vantage Pro2.
-You also gain fan aspiration (only the Pro2 Plus offers this), and our experience found the 6000 to be as accurate as a Davis station, with better tools to view and analyze your data.
+Unlike the 6000, the Vantage Pro2 requires a bit more installation.
+You also gain fan aspiration (only the Pro2 Plus offers this).
+In our experience, the 6000 is as accurate as a Davis station, with better tools to view and analyze your data.

 As long-term owners of a Davis Vantage Vue weather station, we were especially interested in finding out how the 6000 performed against it.
-While generally, the Vantage Vue did well in providing accurate readings, on sunny days, we noticed the difference in temperature readings.
-The Vantage Vue would report about 1-2ยฐ too high in these situations.
+While the Vantage Vue generally did well in providing accurate readings, we noticed a difference in temperature readings on sunny days.
+The Vantage Vue would report about 1-2° too high in these situations.

 Installation